spring-projects/spring-batch/README.md

 # Getting Help

-Read the main project [website](https://projects.spring.io/spring-batch/) and the [User Guide](https://docs.spring.io/spring-batch/trunk/reference/).
+Read the main project [website](https://projects.spring.io/spring-batch/) and the [User Guide](https://docs.spring.io/spring-batch/docs/current/reference/).
 Look at the source code and the Javadocs.
-For more detailed questions, use the [forum](https://forum.spring.io/forum/spring-projects/batch).
+For more detailed questions, use [StackOverflow](https://stackoverflow.com/questions/tagged/spring-batch).
 If you are new to Spring as well as to Spring Batch, look for information about [Spring projects](https://spring.io/projects).

 # Contributing to Spring Batch

 Here are some ways for you to get involved in the community:

 * Get involved with the Spring community on the Spring Community Forums.
-Please help out on the [forum](https://forum.spring.io/forum/spring-projects/batch) by responding to questions and joining the debate.
+Please help out on the [gitter channel](https://gitter.im/spring-batch/Lobby) by responding to questions and joining the debate.
 * Create [JIRA](https://jira.spring.io/browse/BATCH) tickets for bugs and new features and comment and vote on the ones that you are interested in.
 * Github is for social coding: if you want to write code, we encourage contributions through pull requests from [forks of this repository](https://help.github.com/forking/).
 If you want to contribute code this way, please familiarize yourself with the process outlined for contributing to Spring projects here: [Contributor Guidelines](https://github.com/spring-projects/spring-batch/blob/master/CONTRIBUTING.md).
 * Watch for upcoming articles on Spring by [subscribing](feed://assets.spring.io/drupal/node/feed.xml) to spring.io